 The Fight or Flight Response to Depression: Pain, Anger, & Anxiety

 Our human bodies are made with a sophisticated yet normal built-in response to sudden potentially dangerous happenings.
 While vital to our well-being, it may become triggered.

 Depression may settle in when we perceive something to be a threat to us that feels out of our control.
 Think of your smoke alarm.
-Its function is to alert us to risks of sudden fire, smoke, or fumes but it cannot distinguish between steam from a oven broiler or a house on fire.
-When something becomes irritating, uncomfortable and difficult for you, it’s best to heed the alarm!
+Its function is to alert us to risks of sudden fire, smoke, or fumes but it cannot distinguish between steam from an oven broiler or a house on fire.
+When something becomes irritating, uncomfortable, and difficult for you, it’s best to heed the alarm!

 Medically, a Sympathetic Nervous System or Fight/Flight response is activated with perceived threats to our body such as worry, pain, anger, fear, financial stressors, and more.
 The systems that allow our bodies to fight or run (flight) to protect ourselves are automatically activated in response to danger.
-The fight/fight stress response may cause changes in our body such as an increase in heart rate and blood pressure, muscles tighten or become twitchy, and hands and feet may feel cold and clammy.
+The fight/flight stress response may cause changes in our body such as an increase in heart rate and blood pressure, muscles tighten or become twitchy, and hands and feet may feel cold and clammy.

 These body mechanisms also are involved in the experience of anxiety.
 The systems that allow our bodies to fight or run (flight) to protect ourselves automatically start up in our bodies in response to feelings of danger.
-The fight/fight stress response can cause changes in our body such as an increase in heart rate and blood pressure, muscles tighten or become twitchy, and hands and feet may feel cold and clammy.
+The fight/flight stress response can cause changes in our body such as an increase in heart rate and blood pressure, muscles tighten or become twitchy, and hands and feet may feel cold and clammy.
 These stress changes overlap with what happens in our bodies when we experience anxiety.

 Symptoms of anxiety include: